 Pastoral care of the sick

-Church workers offer support and care to the sick and their loved ones at home, in hospitals and in instutions.
-Parish clergy work alongside hospital chaplains in this work.
-Hospital staff will refer you to the chaplain on request, and the local parish office will put you in touch with clergy and diaconal workers whose work includes both hospital and home visiting.
+Parish workers offer support and care to the sick and their loved ones at home, in hospitals and in institutions.
+Parish clergy work alongside hospital chaplains in this.
+Hospital staff will refer you to the chaplain on request, and the local parish office will put you in touch with clergy and diaconal workers whose work includes both hospital and home visits.

 Hospital chaplains have specialised theological training.
-They are available for confidential personal discussion, the terms for which are always set by the patient.
+They are available for confidential personal discussions under the terms always set by the patient.

-Many parishes have volunteers who can offer help to those who are sick at home by doing errands, keeping a person company or assisting them with taking exercise.
+Many parishes also have volunteers who can offer help to those who are sick at home by running errands, keeping a person company or assisting them in taking exercise.